lfsantosgeo/Agisoft-Metashape-Pro/README.md

-# Agisoft-PhotoScan-Pro
+# Agisoft-Metashape-Pro
-Python Codes to use with Agisoft PhotoScan Pro processing workflow of aerial photogrammetry.
+Python Codes to use with Agisoft Metashape Pro processing workflow of aerial photogrammetry.

 # Usage
-Agisoft PhotoScan Pro<br>
+Agisoft Metashape Pro<br>
 Enable rich Python console on Tools > Preferences... > Advanced<br>
 Run script (Ctrl+R)<br>
     Some will run immediately while others might generate a menu of options to choose from<br>